varunsk00/Cellular-Automata-Simulator/doc/DESIGN_PLAN.md

          - private Grid loadGrid(File file)
              - Read first line of the file to determine simulation type
              - Create Grid type
+    - *Justification*: Since we are using JavaFX, we need a Game Loop, which is implemented in the main class.
+Using the start() and step() methods, this class essentially runs the game smoothly using GUIs.

 #### Use Cases

 *Use Case One*